 Note that a $2$-matching with size $\nu_2(G)$ is immediately maximal, but a maximal $2$-matching can have less than $\nu_2(G)$ edges.
-Even more, two maximal $2$-matchings can have different size.
+Even more, two maximal $2$-matchings can have different sizes.

-The $2$-matching $\mathcal{M}_1$ (see Figure~\ref{cat}.b) is maximal.
+Is not difficult to check that the $2$-matching $\mathcal{M}_1$ (see Figure~\ref{cat}.b) is maximal.
 The maximal $2$-matchings will play an important role in the description of the critical ideals of a tree.
-In the follow we present the first property of the maximal $2$-matching of a tree.
-Given two vertices $u,v$ of a tree $T$, let $P_{u,v}$ be the unique path in $T$ that join $u$ and $v$.
+In what follows, we will present the first property of the maximal $2$-matching of a tree.
+Given two vertices $u,v$ of a tree $T$, let $P_{u,v}$ be the unique path in $T$ that joins $u$ and $v$.

-\begin{Proposition} If $\mathcal{M}$ is a maximal $2$-matching of a tree $T$, then exists $u\neq v$ leaves of $T$ such that $E(P_{u,v})\subseteq \mathcal{M}$. \end{Proposition} \begin{proof} The proof it follows by induction on the number of vertices of $T$.
-Is clear that the result is true for the trees with less or equal to three vertices.
+\begin{Proposition} If $\mathcal{M}$ is a maximal $2$-matching of a tree $T$, then there are $u\neq v$ leaves of $T$ such that $E(P_{u,v})\subseteq \mathcal{M}$. \end{Proposition} \begin{proof} The proof follows by induction on the number of vertices of $T$.
+Is clear that the result is true for trees with three or less vertices.